-Collectively these chemicals are termed Disinfection By-Products (DBPs) which adds synergistic toxicity to the hundreds of others dangerous substances found in our water supplies.
+Collectively these chemicals are termed Disinfection By-Products (DBPs) which adds synergistic toxicity to the hundreds of other dangerous substances found in our water supplies.

-The most common by-product of chlorination are a set of compounds known as Trihalomethanes (THMs).
+The most common by-product of chlorination is a set of compounds known as Trihalomethanes (THMs).

 Types of Trihalomethanes